ANETILab/stop_accessibility/README.md

 ## output schema

+- geometries are in EPSG:4326 projection
+- range is in minute

 |   stop_id | geometry                                                    | costing |   range |
 |----------:|:------------------------------------------------------------|:--------|--------:|
 |    008951 | POLYGON ((19.218675 47.433216, [...], 19.218675 47.433216)) | walk    |       5 |